Thomas Fleming (political writer)

-Thomas Fleming (born 1945) is a traditionalist Catholic writer, former president of the Rockford Institute, and former editor of Chronicles: A Magazine of American Culture, a political commentary periodical, published monthly, and directed at a paleoconservative audience.
+Thomas Fleming (born 1945) is a traditionalist Catholic writer, former president of the Rockford Institute, and former editor of Chronicles: A Magazine of American Culture, a monthly paleoconservative political magazine.

-Background
+Fleming has been described as a leading figure in developing neo-Confederate ideology.
+He was a founding member of the League of the South, and a founding editor of Southern Partisan magazine in 1979, but later left both organizations.

+Biography

-Thomas Fleming was awarded a doctorate in Classics from the University of North Carolina at Chapel Hill, completing his dissertation on Attic lyric poetry, and until joining a series of conservative groups, taught Latin at a small, private middle school in South Carolina.
-In addition to editing, Fleming writes on topics concerning the literature of pagan Greece as well as political issues.
+Thomas Fleming was awarded a doctorate in classics from the University of North Carolina at Chapel Hill, completing his dissertation on Attic Greek lyric poetry, and until joining a series of conservative groups, taught Latin at a small, private middle school in South Carolina.
+In addition to editing, Fleming has written on topics concerning the literature of pagan Greece as well as political issues.

 Fleming was introduced to the paleoconservative public by Robert W. Whitaker of South Carolina in 1982.
 At that time, he was invited to contribute to Whitaker's book, The New Right Papers, which put together ways whereby conservative populists could be elected to office through an alliance of people from both parties in the Republican Party.
-Whitaker later joined the Reagan administration as a junior member.

-Now a recognized name in the conservative movement of the region where he lived, Fleming became a founding member and board member of the League of the South, from which he later resigned when controversy arose, as well as an affiliated scholar of its educational arm, the League of the South Institute.
-He was the founding editor of the Southern Partisan magazine, started in 1979, until he left when controversy arose there as well.
-In 1985, after the death of author Leopold Tyrmand, Fleming became editor of Chronicles Magazine, and in 1988 co-wrote The Conservative Movement with Paul Gottfried.
+Fleming was a founding member and board member of the League of the South, from which he was reported to have resigned in 2002, as well as an affiliated scholar of its educational arm, the League of the South Institute.
+He was a founding editor of the Southern Partisan magazine in 1979, with Clyde Wilson.
+Its masthead included "a range of conservative figures from old segregationists to New Right leaders", as described by the academics Euan Hague and Edward Sebesta.
+He left in 1983 after disputes at the magazine.
+In 1985, after the death of author Leopold Tyrmand, Fleming became editor of Chronicles Magazine.
+In 1988 he co-wrote The Conservative Movement with Paul Gottfried.